WigglyEyes: Inferring Eye Movements from Keypress Data: Introduction

 \section{Introduction}

 Many computer applications have access to keypress data, but few have access to eye tracking data.
-Eye trackers are specialized instruments mostly used by researchers and professionals.
 However, knowing what users look at would be generally informative.
 Visual attention hints at what they are interested in, where they make errors, what they struggle with, and generally how they process the task~\cite{holmqvist2011eye, rayner1998eye, jacob2003eye}.
-While previous work has looked at computational inference of gaze deployment from video image \cite{borji2012probabilistic, koulieris2016gaze, li2013learning}, this approach is impractical because of privacy reasons. \emph{In this paper, we ask if machine learning could be used to infer eye movements given keypress data only.}
+We propose a computational model called \name for inferring gaze movement from keypress data\footnote{\url{https://github.com/quintus0505/wigglyeyes}}.
+We assume a keylog data that includes the positions and timestamps of touch events on a mobile device.
+The output is a \emph{scanpath}: a sequence of fixations with positions and durations.
+Our key contribution is a real-time deep learning architecture that infers eye movements from keypress data and a novel loss function that models eye-finger coordination during both guidance and validation phases.